chrthomsen/pygrametl/docs/examples/testing.rst

     | -1           | Unknown browser | Unknown |

 To specify a precondition, first the name of the table must be given, in the above example ``browser``.
-As ``dttr`` uses DTT internally, it uses an in-memory SQLite database as the test database by default, but users can define their own named PEP 249 connections in the configuration file ``config.py``.
+As ``dttr`` uses the DTT library internally, it uses an in-memory SQLite database as the test database by default.
+Additional databases can be added by assigning PEP 249 connections to variables in the configuration file.
+To user a connection from the configuration file, the table name must be prefixed by ``<tablename>@`` e.g., ``browser@targetdw``.
-In that case, the table name may include an ``@`` sign followed the name of the connection to use for this table, e.g., ``browser@targetdw``.
 After the table name, a Drawn Table must be specified (Lines 2–4 in the file above).
 Like for any other Drawn Table, the header must be given first, then the delimiter, and last the rows.
 To mark the end of the precondition, an empty line is specified (Line 5).

 To specify a postcondition, a table name is must again be given first.
 The table name is followed by a comma and the name of the assertion to use as